SciOmicsLab/TIL_Epigenome/README.md

 1. Code to reproduce the analyses and figures in "CD4 Polarization Phenotypes are Associated with Reduced Expansion of Tumor Infiltrating Lymphocytes in Adoptive Cell Therapy Treated Melanoma Patients"
 * Full-length dataset is available from Geo as accession number [GSE218006] (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE218006)
-* Pre-processed data sets such as count matrices and Sample metadata (de-identified) is available as Supplementary materials, also in this Github.
+* Pre-processed data sets such as count matrices and Sample metadata (de-identified) are also available in this Github.
-* Run all codes in the Preprocess folder first to generate count matrices and peaks files, then the R Markdown code for each omics class (RNA-seq and ChIP-seq).

 ## Materials & Methods: